 It's easy to see how this ability helps collaborative development.
 People need the freedom to try new things without feeling like they're interfering with others' work.
 Equally importantly, there are times when code needs to be isolated from the usual development churn, in order to get a bug fixed or a release stabilized (see the section called “Stabilizing a Release” and the section called “Maintaining Multiple Release Lines” in Chapter 7, Packaging, Releasing, and Daily Development) without worrying about tracking a moving target.
 At the same time, people need to be able to review and comment on experimental work, whether it's happening in the master branch or somewhere else.
 Treating branches as first-class, publishable objects makes all this possible.

 Use branches liberally, and encourage others to use them.
 But also make sure that a given branch is only active for as long as needed.
 Every active branch is a slight drain on the community's attention.
 Even those who are not working in a branch still stumble across it occasionally; it enters their peripheral awareness from time to time and draws some attention.
 Sometimes such awareness is desirable, of course, and commit notices should be sent out for branch commits just as for any other commit.
-But branches should not become a mechanism for dividing the development community.
-With rare exceptions, the eventual goal of most branches should be to merge their changes back into the main line and disappear.
+But branches should not become a mechanism for dividing the development community's efforts.
+With rare exceptions, the eventual goal of most branches should be to merge their changes back into the main line and disappear, as soon as possible.